sendsmaily/smaily-prestashop-module/USERGUIDE.md

 # USER GUIDE

-This guide will help you set up and configure Smaily for Prestashop module.
+This guide will help you set up and configure Smaily for PrestaShop module.

 ## Installation

-1. You can get the **Smaily for Prestashop module** from Smaily's [GitHub repository](https://github.com/sendsmaily/smaily-prestashop-module/releases).
+1. You can get the **Smaily for PrestaShop module** from Smaily's [GitHub repository](https://github.com/sendsmaily/smaily-prestashop-module/releases).

 2. Download the .zip file for the latest release.
 Extracted contents of the archive to a `smailyforprestashop` folder.